-Our approach to writing a best man speech is to make it personal.
+Our approach to writing a great best man speech is to make it personal.
 There are plenty of places online to find generic speech templates with canned jokes that might even be funny, but that’s not ho to write a best man speech?

 Best man speeches are among my favorite writing projects, so if you know anyone who might soon be giving a best man speech, please send them my way.
 But be forewarned – I will ask questions!

 10 questions we ask before writing a best man speech

 What questions should I ask before writing a best man speech?